Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

    * - Area
      - The area for which metadata will be presented.
    * - Use canvas extent
-     - The processing area will be taken from the QGIS image search workspace of the specified satellite imagery provider.
+     - The processing area will be taken from the QGIS map canvas.
    * - Period of time (From...To)
      - The images will be provided for the specified time period.
    * - Search imagery